greenturtle1134/Galactic-Neighborhood/README.md

 # Planet Packs for Galactic Neighborhood

-**Redistributed version of compatible packs which are no longer available**
+**Redistributed version of compatible packs that are no longer available**

 ### Currently Available: